-Department of Computing and Mathematics, Waterford IT. (kmurphy@wit.ie)
+Department of Computing and Mathematics, SETU (Waterford). (kieran.murphy@setu.ie)

-Autumn Semester, 2021
+Autumn Semester, 2024/25

 Outline

 - Discrete random variables - Uniform, Bernoulli, Binomial, Poisson

 Motivation

 - We want to develop a more mathematical and consistent framework to help us deal with more complicated probability experiments. - This framework allows us reduce a probability problem from a calculation using our probability rules (arbitrary difficult) to one of identification (easy) and then using preexisting results (relatively easy, trivial with computers). - The main idea here is that we represent the output of a probability experiment by a random variable depending on the experiment this is either discrete or continuous and look at the resulting probability distribution. - Some probability distributions occur with such regularity in real-life applications that they have been given their own names.